SquilliamX/foundry-fund-me-f23/notes.md

 ## MAKEFILE

 A makefile is a way to create your own shortcuts. terminal commands in solidity can be very long, so you can essentially route your own shortcuts for terminal commands.
+Also, the `Makefile` needs to be `Makefile` and not `MakeFile` (the `f` needs to be lowercase) or `make` commands will not work.

 If you want to include the `.env` variables, then at the top of the MakeFile, write `--include .env`.
 Environment Variables must be have a $ in front of it and be wrapped in parenthesis().
 Example: ` $(SEPOLIA_RPC_URL) `